kmkittu/Terraform/README.md

         #Terraform plan

 Plan is almost like an execution.
 It collects inputs from user and cross checks whether the execution will go smoother.
+If there are errors in plan execution, we need to address that.
+Else we are good to proceed apply

+        #Terraform apply

+Apply will connect OCI and create the VCN and asociated resources.